 The "landing" is simulated by the facilitator.
 Suggestions: toss it safely out of a second story window, or toss it across the classroom.
 Just be sure the students know ahead of time what to expect.

-From what height will you drop your rover for testing?
+From what height will you drop your rover for testing? meters

-How do you plan to protect the rover inside the Landing Pod?
+Draw pictures of some of the materials you could use to protect the rover inside the Landing Pod.